 Prior to registration, it is advisable to confirm with the school that all requirements have been met.
 Usual requirements are: birth certificate or equivalent, legal proof of residence, and verification of physical examination within the past twelve months.
 Proof of immunization is also required.
 Age regulations vary, however, all the school systems can accommodate children 5 thru 20 years of age.
 Pre-school facilities are also available at select school.
 Cumberland County Schools, 910-678-2300.

-Main cantonment area: There are no high schools on Fort Bragg; all students in grades 9th -12th living in the main cantonment area are assigned to E.E.
+Main cantonment area: There are no high schools on Fort Liberty; all students in grades 9th -12th living in the main cantonment area are assigned to E.E.
 Smith High School in the Cumberland County School District.
 High school students living in the main cantonment area can apply for Cumberland County Schools’ Choice Program.
 Cumberland County School’s Choice Program is only offered to students living in the main cantonment and within Cumberland County.

 The Fort Bragg School System is composed of two primary schools (pre-school – 2nd grades), one intermediate school (3rd – 5th grades), seven elementary schools (preschool – 5th grades), and two middle schools (6th and 8th grades).
 Students in grades nine through twelve attend high schools in Cumberland or Harnett Counties.
 Each school is under the direction of Fort Bragg School system is fully accredited by ADvancED.